 As a responsible and resourceful organization, Sacred Cycle utilizes the unique wilderness of Colorado, along with the vast community of recreation partners to offer a unique and effective alternative to traditional and sometimes stigmatized psychotherapies.
 According to the Colorado Department of Criminal Justice and Public Safety Database, Sacred Cycle recognizes that in order to increase impact and generate positive outcomes, clear channels of program feedback from community partners and program participants is critical to continued success.

 Sacred Cycle provides an opportunity for female Colorado residents to participate in mountain biking as therapeutic recreation jointly with one on one and group therapy sessions.
 Our program participants would not normally be able to participate due to barriers of economic of equipment and the ability to pay for coaching and therapeutic serviced.

 Our alumni are recommended to return to the program to mentor active participants as giving back and supporting other survivors is proven to assist in one’s own healing.

-Sacred Cycle serves Pitkin, Eagle, Summit, Park and Denver Counties and services are open to any female-identifying individual seeking supportive mental health services for anxiety, depression, and PTSD, etc. derived from the experience of sexual violence.
+Sacred Cycle serves the Roaring Fork and Eagle River Valley's.
+Services are open to any female-identifying adults seeking supportive mental health services for anxiety, depression, and PTSD, etc. derived from the experience of sexual violence.

 The cost of participant services is based on household income, on a sliding scale, which reduces the financial impact of care on an individual.
 To survivors, this little to no cost recovery program is essential across our service area, especially when personal economic resilience can be an additional barrier to survivors of sexual violence.